 The layering is due to small-scale separation between layers of material of different sizes and densities.
 As more sediment piles on top, the weight causes the underlying sediment to cement together and form cross-beds.

-Sedimentary Deposition: Coyote Buttes is primarily composed of sedimentary rocks, with sandstone being the dominant rock type.
-These sedimentary rocks originated from the accumulation of sand, silt, and clay particles over an immense span of time.
+Sedimentary Deposition: Coyote Buttes are primarily composed of sedimentary rocks, with sandstone being the dominant rock type.
+These sedimentary rocks originated from the accumulation of sand, silt, and clay particles over an immense period.
 The sediments were deposited in ancient environments such as rivers, lakes, and deserts.

 Lithification: Over millions of years, the layers of sediment became buried under additional layers of sediment.
 The tremendous pressure from the overlying material, coupled with the infiltration of mineral-rich groundwater, led to a process called lithification.
 Lithification involves the transformation of loose sediment into solid rock.
 In the case of Coyote Buttes, the primary lithified rock is sandstone.